Cessna 170: 170B

+170C

+The sole 170C, registered N37892 (c/n 609), was built in November 1954 with a redesigned squared vertical stabilizer.
+No production followed, and the prototype was converted to 170B standard with a rounded tail in January 1956.
+However, the 170C was developed into the Cessna 172, with early models sharing the squared tail of the 170C.

 Experimental

-In 1958 Cessna experimented with a belt driven 145 hp Continental engine.
+In 1958, Cessna experimented with a belt driven 145 hp Continental engine.
 The company completed 1000 hours of test flying.
 The belt drive reduced vibration, engine noise and propeller noise.
 A 92 inch propeller with 70 degrees of pitch improved the rate of climb 12 percent.
 The belts used were developed by Goodyear Tire and Rubber Company and were 3/8-inch wide, 7/16-inch deep, and 41 inches long.

 Successor

 The 170 is equipped with conventional landing gear, which is more challenging to land than tricycle landing gear.
 In 1956, Cessna introduced a replacement for the 170 that was essentially a nosewheel-equipped 170B with a square tailfin, designated the 172.
 170 production was halted soon after the 172 became available.

 Model 309 and 319

-Between 1951 and 1955 Cessna used modifications of the 170 and its derivative, the U.S. Army L-19, as test beds for Boundary layer control research, under contract to the Office of Naval Research and the Army Transportation Corps, designating them as the models 309 and 319.
+Between 1951 and 1955, Cessna used modifications of the 170 and its derivative, the U.S. Army L-19, as test beds for boundary layer control research, under contract to the Office of Naval Research and the Army Transportation Corps, designating them as the models 309 and 319.
 The project was done in conjunction with the University of Wichita which conducted extensive wind tunnel tests of the concept.
 The model 309 utilized the German World War II Arado lift-increasing system in which a jet pump inside the wing sucked in stagnant air from the flap area, energized it and blew the higher-speed air over the ailerons.
 Various chemicals and enhancements were used to power the jet pump.
 Better results were obtained by departing from the Arado jet pump method and using an engine-driven generator to power electric motors driving axial fans to move the internal air.

 This concept was adopted on the Model 319 but substituted an engine-driven hydraulic pump to drive hydraulic-powered axial fans.
-This model was more successful and resulted in the highest lift capacity, as measured by the maximum lift coefficient recorded up to that time.
+This model was more successful and resulted in the highest lift capacity, as measured by the maximum lift coefficient, recorded up to that time.
 The 319 demonstrated the capability of taking off in 190 ft, landing in 160 ft and clearing a 50 ft obstacle in 450 ft.
 The aircraft had a stall speed of 28 kn.

 The 309 and 319 were meant to be research aircraft only, and no plans were developed to incorporate boundary layer control technology in then-current Cessna models.
-Others were also working on the concept, it was incorporated into the Lockheed F-104 Starfighter.
+Others were also working on the concept, and it was ultimately incorporated into the Lockheed F-104 Starfighter.